 Mike Durant, NFIB/NY State Director, said: "The constant flood of onerous regulations continues to be a significant barrier for small business and economic development across New York.
 The systematic review and elimination of senseless regulations needs to be a priority in Albany.
 This legislative package will be a first step in eliminating unnecessary regulations and help to create a more business friendly climate which provides for sensible regulatory oversight.”

 Stephen J. Acquario, Executive Director of the New York State Association of Counties, said: “This would end new unfunded state mandates on local governments which in turn can reduce pressure on property taxes.
 Taken together, these laws will reposition New York’s business environment and improve the state’s economic competitiveness.
 I commend the Senate for advancing this legislation and encourage the legislature to approve it this session.”

 Kathryn Wylde, President & CEO of the Partnership for New York City, said: “Our research has established that businesses are not growing as rapidly in New York as in competing centers of innovation, in part because of our difficult regulatory environment.
 The Senate Majority Coalition has recognized this issue and we applaud their proposal to eliminate unnecessary regulation to encourage job growth.”

-The following bills were approved by the Senate:
+The following bills were approved by the Senate today:

 (S5519A, Sponsored by Senator Griffo) Establishes an 11-member, Berger Commission-style joint Task Force to perform a review and make recommendations relating to the necessity for each rule, regulation and public authority.
 The Task Force would be established every 10 years, beginning in 2014, to review current rules, regulations and public authorities.
 The panel would make recommendations the following year to eliminate rules and regulations it deems unnecessary.
 The Task Force recommendations would be binding, unless the Legislature rejected them, all or in part, by concurrent resolution.